 How much is this going to cost me?

 - Depends on where you are and what your package weighs.
 Here are our preset shipping rates.
 If your package falls outside of the weight limits as defined here, don't worry, we'll figure something out.
 For international orders, USPS.com only quotes rates to 4 pounds for First Class Mail.
 I figure people would rather send me an email or place two orders than pay International Priority or Express rates.
 Please note that international First Class cannot be insured or tracked.
 Once an international package leaves my hands, the seller has ceased all responsibility and liability.
 Packages are occasionally opened at customs.
 I will continue to offer international shipping for now, but do realize that international shipping is rarely problematic.
 If you would prefer to use International Priority shipping, contact me before placing your order.

 How quickly do you ship?

 - I get to the post office between two and three times per week.
 I think that's fairly good.
-Not Zappos good, but decent for a one-woman show with newborn in tow.
+Not Zappos good, but decent for a one-woman show with toddler in tow.
 If your item isn't listed as a special order, it usually goes out within two business days.
 All bets are off during times of injury, illness, and husband traveling.
 You take a baby to the post office to fill out customs forms.
 Go ahead.

 Do you accept returns?

 - Because of the nature of our artisan business and the products we sell, the answer is generally no. Contact us -- there's usually something we can do to make everyone happy.
 And I do make mistakes -- if I do, let me know right away!
 But be nice.
 Take a deep breath.
 Check your rage level.
 The fact that my yarn (bought from another shop) is in skeins and not in factory-made balls probably doesn't warrant an angry takedown.
 I mean, I will wind a ball of yarn for you if you ask.

 I want XYZ yarn that you don't have in stock.
 How do I get that?